grange85/ahfow-www/_posts/2014/2014-05-16-originals-spirit-of-love-by-c-o-b-covered-by-damon-naomi.markdown

 <figure class="caption aligncenter"><iframe width="560" height="315" src="https://www.youtube.com/embed/marNtAKQObA" frameborder="0" allowfullscreen></iframe><figcaption class="caption-text">Spirit of Love - C.O.B.</figcaption></figure>

-<p>Damon & Naomi covered the song on the <a href="/database/release/ptolemaic-terrascope-23/" title="Ptolemaic Terrascope #23">single that was released with Ptolemaic Terrascope #23</a> (the issue that featured the interview where they talked about the sad break-up of Galaxie 500).
+<p>Damon & Naomi covered the song on the single that was released with Ptolemaic Terrascope #23 (the issue that featured the interview where they talked about the sad break-up of Galaxie 500).
 Here's a bit of what I said previously about one of my favourite covers...</p>
 <blockquote><p>
 In March 1997 Damon & Naomi played their first London show at the tiny 12 Bar Club.
 I still remember that show with a mixture of bliss and discomfort but the most enduring of the blissful memories is the instrument that Naomi used.
 A sruti box is a simple one pitch harmonium that produces a beautiful drone.</p>
 <p>In the July 1997 issue of Ptolemaic Terrascope Damon & Naomi gave an interview which showed off the still tender wounds of the Galaxie 500 split.
 As a fan it was a hard read.
 Up until that point I was blissfully unaware of just how sad the split was.</p>